-A: Research on the Internet, librarians and/or historians, ask a grandparent or someone who has seen your neighborhood or community change, look at old photographs and maps.
+A: Research on the Internet, from librarians and/or historians, by asking a grandparent or someone who has seen your neighborhood or community change, by looking at old photographs and maps.

 Q. How do we share space?
 Who or what do we share space with?